Zach McKinstry Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks 19th in the league with a collective 8.7 strikeouts per nine innings.
+- The Blue Jays pitching staff ranks 15th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Blue Jays have a 5.28 team ERA that ranks 23rd among all league pitching staffs.
+- The Blue Jays have the 18th-ranked team ERA across all league pitching staffs (4.84).

-- Blue Jays pitchers combine to give up 17 total home runs at a clip of 1.7 per game (to rank 25th in baseball).
+- The Blue Jays rank 25th in baseball in home runs surrendered (20 total, 1.7 per game).

-- The Blue Jays will look to Manoah (1-0) in his third start of the season.
+- The Blue Jays will look to Bassitt (1-1) in his third start of the season.

-- In his last time out on Wednesday, the right-hander tossed seven scoreless innings against the Kansas City Royals while surrendering one hit.
+- In his last appearance on Saturday, the righty threw six innings against the Los Angeles Angels, allowing two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.